status-im/help.status.im/docs/en/status-communities/delete-a-channel.md

 # Delete a channel

 !!! note ""
-    Delete a channel is only available in Status desktop.
+    Currently, you can only delete a channel using Status desktop.

-The Status app allows community owners and admins to delete [channels][channels-your-quick-start-guide] within communities.
-When you delete a channel, all messages and files associated with that channel are also deleted.
+Community owners can delete [channels][channels-your-quick-start-guide] within their communities.
+As a community owner, when you delete a channel, all messages and files associated with that channel are also deleted.

-!!! warning "caution"
+!!!
+Note

-    Deleting a channel is permanent and cannot be undone, so make sure to proceed with care.
+    Once you delete a channel, it can't be retrieved or restored.

 ## What to expect

-* You can only delete a channel if you are the community's owner or admin.
+* You can only delete a channel if you are the community's owner.

-* A deleted channel disappears immediately, and all users will lose access to that channel and its content (messages and files).
+* When you delete a channel, it disappears immediately, and all users lose access to its content (messages and files).

-* Deleted channels are not visible to you as a community member.

-* Deleting a channel is permanent and cannot be undone.
+* If you delete a private channel, the permissions you configured for the channel are also lost.
+If you want to recreate the channel, you need to configure its permissions again.

 === "Desktop"

     1. From the navigation sidebar, click the community with the channel you want to delete.
     1. In the **Community** sidebar, right-click the channel.
     1. Select :desktop-delete: **Delete Channel**.
-    1. From the **Delete** pop-up, click **Delete**.
+    1. In the **Delete** pop-up window, click **Delete**.

 --8<-- "includes/urls-en.txt"